Theory5/M-scripting/searchndestroy/README.txt

 rkill (from bleeping computer) adaware command line (either x32 or x64)

+Notes:

+The script will expect two directories. /adaware/ and /adaware/out/

+Do not deviate from the folder structure.
+All logs will be deposited in /out/

 This program is for adware removal and general housekeeping for malware removal.

 The program will remove all files in the %temp% folder (without asking!!!!).